BattleForge

-BattleForge is a discontinued video game that was developed by EA Phenomic and published by Electronic Arts in 2009.
+BattleForge is a discontinued video game developed by EA Phenomic and published by Electronic Arts in 2009.
 BattleForge is an online card-based real-time strategy (RTS) game.
 The game's servers were shut down on October 31, 2013.
-An unofficial full-revival of the game was released on December 18, 2020, under the name of Skylords Reborn.
+An unofficial full-revival of the game was released on December 18, 2020, under the name Skylords Reborn.

 History

 Battleforge was developed by EA Phenomic and published Electronic Arts.
 It was released on Windows in March 2009 along with a demo.

 On May 26, 2009, BattleForge became a Play 4 Free game.

-On September 4, 2013, EA announced the closing of the game in an email to registered players, effective October 31, 2013.
+On September 4, 2013, EA announced the retirement of the game in an email to registered players, effective October 31, 2013.

 Revival

 In June 2015, a group started work on reverse engineering the game code to create a server for the game (Server emulator), called Skylords Reborn.
 The final game is free-to-play, like the original, but without micro-transactions.
 The server maintenance is funded by donations.
 As of the beginning of 2017 the development was in closed beta testing, and open stress tests began in September 2018.

 The remake fully released with all features (including the 12 player maps) on December 18, 2020.
 The economy of the game was overhauled to make it no longer possible to buy battleforge points with money, as that would go against the agreement with EA.
 New faction boosters, a new promo (Snapjaws) and achievements were added, which were not available in the original game.
-On February 2, 2021, the game has 90160 registered accounts, with a record of ~5000 players online at a time.
+As of February 2, 2021, the game has 90,160 registered accounts, with a record of ~5000 players online at a time.

 The game already received multiple balance patches compared to the original game, and new content is actively being created by a team of volunteers, including brand new cards and features.